Tuberculosis (TB) Screening in Long-Term Care and Retirement Homes Frequently Asked Questions

 Over decades, the immune response (i.e. a positive TST) related to a remote TB or BCG exposure can go "dormant".
 A single TST may elicit a negative result; however, re-stimulates the immune recognition so that a 2nd TST at a later time will elicit a much greater response.
 The reason for a 2-step TST is to detect this "booster effect" at the beginning of TST monitoring (using a 2-step TST), as otherwise it could be confused later on with a true TST conversion.

 Prior to transfer, the resident should be carefully reassessed for signs and symptoms of active TB, including failure to thrive.
-This should also include a review of the chest x-ray previously done upon admission to the facility or any more recent radiology.
-You may wish to use the active TB screening checklist for clinicians to guide the symptom and chest x-ray review.
+A posteroanterior and lateral chest x-ray should be performed if a resident is symptomatic, and the resident should be referred for medical assessment if indicated.
 If there are any indications of possible active TB, a repeat chest x-ray, sputum testing, and any other necessary investigations should be done to rule out active pulmonary TB disease before the resident is transferred.

 What if a new employee/volunteer had a 2-step TST done, but the 1st and 2nd steps were done more than 4 weeks apart?